abacon/rssReader/README.md

   --title=REGEX     Limits posts to those matching the specified regex.

 __Design:__
-    The program is comprised of three classes:
+    The program is comprised of four classes:
-    RSSReader - The main class, which handles parsing the feeds, sorting the posts, and displaying the output
-    FileParser - Used by RSSReader to parse the input file containing urls of rss feeds
+    RSSReader - The main class, which handles parsing the feeds and sorting the posts FileParser - Used by RSSReader to parse the input file containing urls of rss feeds
     ArgParser - Used by RSSReader to parse the command line arguments
-    Refer to the documentation for more info.
+    FeedDisplayer - Used by RSSReader to output the feeds/posts to terminal Refer to the documentation for more info.

 __Known Issues:__
     - Crashes if a feed or post doesn't have a title
-    - Crashes if a non-integer is entered for the --number option
+    - --number doesn't work correctly with --by-date (for example, if number is 2, displays 2 posts total rather than 2 per feed)